Rose-njeru/Ad-s_Campaign/README.md

 4.) age: age of the person to whom the ad is shown.

-5.) gender: gender of the person to whim the add is shown
+5.) gender: gender of the person to whom the add is shown

 6.) interest: a code specifying the category to which the person’s interest belongs (interests are as mentioned in the person’s Facebook public profile).